 Aim to keep your hips level when standing

-One common occurrence when people stand at a workstation is that they shift their weight to one leg, tilting the hips and bending the knee.
+One common occurrence when people stand at a workstation is that they shift their weight to one leg, tilting the hips and bending one knee, while locking the weight bearing knee.
 This causes uneven weight distribution and strain.

 One tip to avoid this is to place a box or footrest under the desk and intermittently place one foot on it at a time.
 This will allow for a change in standing position with reduced strain.